Training for Pre-professional Students

 Rapid Cycle Quality Improvement

-The CGWEP is committed to continuous improvement and so reviews its projects frequently using a Plan, Do, Study, Act formula.
+The CGWEP has a commitment to continuous improvement.
+As a result, we review projects frequently using a Plan, Do, Study, Act formula.
 For this first CGWEP RCQI experience, project staff reviewed the evaluation results from past iterations of the IPE Collaborative experience.
 Prior to CGWEP, 53% percent of the prior year’s students completed evaluations.
 Thus, RCQI actionable items included:

 - Increase the number of students who complete evaluations.